gjrchen/UWasic-Training-pt2/docs/info.md

 - The A Register updates its value on the rising edge of the clock.
 - Ea controls whether the counter is being output to the bus.
 If this signal is low, our output is high impedance (Tri-State Buffers).
-- nLa indicates that we want to load the value on the bus into the counter (used for jump instructions).
+- nLa indicates that we want to load the value on the bus into the A Register.
 When this is low, we will read from the bus and write to the register.
 - When CLR is low, the register is cleared back to 0.
 - (Register A) always outputs the current value of the register.